The Real Housewives of Atlanta season 8: Cast and synopsis

 NeNe Leakes chose to leave the series prior shortly after season 7 to focus on other business ventures.
 Claudia Jordan was let go from the series after she allegedly declined being demoted to a recurring capacity.
 Along with Jordan and Leakes, Demetria McKinney also left the series as a recurring cast member.
 After Leakes' departure, the series became the first Real Housewives franchise to not retain any original cast members as full-time participants.
 Porsha Williams returned to being a full-time housewife once again, along with former The Facts of Life actress Kim Fields.
 Shereé Whitfield returned to the series but in a recurring capacity, along with new cast member Shamea Morton.
-Throughout the season Leakes, Hampton, Jordan, and McKinney made guest appearances throughout the season.
+Leakes, Jordan, McKinney, and former recurring cast member Marlo Hampton made guest appearances throughout the season.

 Burruss gets some exciting news in regard to her pregnancy while Cynthia deals with not so exciting news in regard to a viral video.
 Kenya takes the first steps to building her home, who happens to be in the same street as Shereè.
 While Phaedra adjust to being a single mother as Apollo serves his sentence in prison.
 Kenya seeks the help of newcomer, Kim Fields, with her television Pilot, Life Twirls On and Porsha introduces her new boyfriend, Duke to the group.
 After last seasons divide between Kandi and Phaedra's friendship, the two meet to confront their issues.
 During a day on a boat, tensions collide leaving Cynthia and Porsha having physical altercation after the two have bumps in their personal relationships.
 The ladies take an all cast trip to Miami, along with Cynthia's friend Tammy McCall who clashes with Shereé over the past.
-During the trip Kim is left feeling uncomfortable and Kenya is accused for stirring the pot.
+During the trip, Kim is left feeling uncomfortable and Kenya is accused of stirring the pot.
 Porsha pursues a new man and 2 of the ladies return to Atlanta.